melt-umn/melt-website/content/silver/concepts/unique-refs.md

 This will reuse any thunks that are already present on `child`, like the original `decExpr` did.
 However, `transDecls` now works!

-## Restrictions on Partially Decorated References
+## Overriding equations

-Decorating a partially-decorated tree with additional attributes works by *mutating* the original tree to add the additional attribute equations.
+Decorating a tree with additional attributes works by *mutating* the original tree to add the additional attribute equations.
-This means that we must be sure that any time we take a partially decorated reference to a tree, we must be sure never to decorate the original tree with more attributes!

-These requirements are enforced with several restrictions in the flow analysis.
-First, if we take a partially decorated reference to some child or local (termed a _decoration site_), it is a flow error to supply any inherited equations that are not in the reference set:
+When a direct equation is supplied to a tree, and the tree is later supplied with additional inherited attributes through a reference, the original equation takes precedence:
 ```silver
 production barExpr
 top::Expr ::= child::Expr